cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-7.1.2-ipsw.md

 ## Updating to 7.1.2 using iTunes/Finder

 1. Plug your device into your computer.
-1. On iTunes or Finder, locate your device and select `General` or `Settings`.
+1. On iTunes or Finder, locate your device.
 1. Select `Check for Update`.
 1. Select `Download and Update`
     - Ensure that the version you are updating to is iOS 7.1.2